rust-community/content-o-tron/ISSUE_TEMPLATE/rust_all_hands_help_wanted.md

 # Provide a link to your blog post draft

 Alternatively create a PR with your draft in the following [folder](https://github.com/rust-community/content-o-tron/tree/master/campaigns/rustallhands) of this repo.

+# Add to tracking issue

+You can ignore this section, but do not delete.

+#6